-Here’s my challenge for you today.
-Over the next 24 hours be intentional about doing the things you know you should do, but don’t feel like doing.
+Here’s my challenge for you today: over the next 24 hours be intentional about doing the things you know you should do but don’t feel like doing.
 If you are married, surprise your spouse with a gift.
 If you have offended a friend, call and restore that broken relationship.
-If you have neglected returning a call or email, do it now.
+If you have neglected to return a call or email, do it now.
 After this 24-hour period, come back to this post and tell me if it made a difference in how you feel about yourself.
 I will be anxious to read your results.

 I hope you found value in my first week’s lessons.
 Thank you for allowing me to share this experience with you.

 “Self-discipline is simply the consistent behavior that moves us toward our goals.
-It is a series of choices that favors our betterment rather than indulges our whims.”
+It is a series of choices that favors our betterment rather than indulge our whims.”

 Load Disqus Comments